Or, as I prefer to call it – a bin shed!

 Position the planters on the bin store so you can work out where to attach the wooden block that will hold the planter in place against the metal bar.
 Once lined up, use a pencil to mark where the blocks should sit at the fronts and sides.
 Attach the blocks using wood glue and screws.
 The blocks help keep the planter securely in place.

 The planters need to be lined.
-I used old black out blinds that we just happened to have lying around, however, heavy duty bin liners will work fine and there is no need to buy anything more specialist than this.
+I used old black out blinds that we just happened to have lying around, however, pond liner or even heavy duty bin liners will work fine and there is no need to buy anything more specialist than this.